Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 To sign up:

+1. Create a new Azure AD tenant.
+This tenant will represent a customer of the SaaS application.
+2. Add an admin user to the new tenant.
-1. Click **Enroll your company in Tailspin**.
+3. Click **Enroll your company in Tailspin**.
-2. Sign in as an Azure AD admin user.
+4. Sign in as the admin user for your tenant.
 3. Accept the consent prompt.

-The application registers your tenant, and then signs you out.
-(The app signs you out because you need to set up the application roles in Azure AD, before using the application.)
+The application registers the tenant, and then signs you out.
+The app signs you out because you need to set up the application roles in Azure AD, before using the application.

 ![After sign up](media/running-the-app/screenshot2.png)